What Is Customer Sentiment?

 Analysing customer sentiment data

-Using sentiment to improve business
+Using sentiment to improve your business

 Once you have this information, you must act on it.
 It's not enough to just know how your customers feel—you need to use that knowledge to improve things.

-Identify areas for improvement
+Identify Areas for Improvement

 Review feedback to pinpoint problematic products/services.
 Pay attention to patterns when analysing customer sentiment.
 If multiple customers mention the same issue, that's a clear sign of where you need to focus your efforts.